 This part of Northern California is a great place to be when I can’t get out and explore farther away.
-Lodi is one of those local places that I’ve loved getting to know–I feel like it’s my own little slice of California wine country, one that even local people still don’t know enough about.
+Lodi wine country is one of those local places that I’ve loved getting to know–I feel like it’s my own little slice of California wine country, one that even local people still don’t know enough about.

 Fortunately for me, the rural wine region of Lodi, just 40 minutes south of my home, is constantly evolving, and I’ve been enjoying watching it happen.
 There’s so much going on here for people who like wine, want to learn about wine, or maybe don’t care about wine but want to enjoy the sophisticated yet down-to-earth atmosphere of this thriving agricultural region.